History of BANNING MILLS

 Banning Mills Post Mill Town Era

 The mill town was thriving at the time of Mr. Hutcheson’s death on April 5, 1895.
-By this time, the town contained up to ten mills, including two pulp mills, a paper mill, a grist mill and a saw mill.
+By this time, the town contained up to ten mills, including two pulp mills, a paper mill, a grist mill and a sawmill.
 All of these were located within a mile apart from each other along Snake Creek.
-Banning was one of first towns in Georgia to produce its own electricity – well before Atlanta.
-Documented diary and journal entries talk about day long horse and buggy rides from Atlanta to watch the lights come on at Banning.
+Banning was one of the first towns in Georgia to produce its own electricity – well before Atlanta.
+Documented diary and journal entries talk about day-long horse and buggy rides from Atlanta to watch the lights come on at Banning.
 Electricity was produced there until 1917.